 If you are using the program primarily for automated cover art downloading or removing, make sure you also read the Cover Art section.

-The log lists every folder the program has processed, in the following format:
+The scan log lists every folder the program has processed, in the following format:

 > Planned action

-The first thing you need to look for is red lines meaning critical errors, that is, errors leading to the (probably, partial) inaccessibility of an album on a tag-sorting player.
-Taghycardia corrects such errors automatically whenever possible.
+The first thing you need to look for is red lines meaning critical errors, that is, errors leading to the (possibly, partial) inaccessibility of an album on a tag-sorting player.
+Taghycardia fixes such errors automatically whenever possible.
 The program considers the following errors critical:

 Track numbers not present or corrupt: This means the tags of the tracks in a folder have no Track Number field, or the field is incorrectly formatted, or the numbers are inconsistent (say, some numbers are missing or out of order).
-In those cases a tag-sorting player lists the tracks of an album in a wrong order.
+When this is the case, a tag-sorting player lists the tracks of an album in a wrong order.
 To fix this, taghycardia looks if correct numbers are present in the file names of the tracks.
-If they are, then after the Apply changes button is pressed the program writes the numbers into the tags.
+If they are, then after the Apply changes button is clicked the program writes the numbers into the tags.
 Otherwise, a warning is shown.
-Whenever automatic track number fixing is not possible, one may correct numbers manually or semi-automatically using the internal mass tag editor (opened by double clicking a folder path in the scan log).
+Whenever automated track number fixing is not possible, one may correct numbers manually or semi-automatically using the internal mass tag editor (opened by double clicking a folder path in the scan log).

 Also, look for the brown diagnostic messages:

--- Ok means the album is fully accessible on a tag-sorting portable player: all the tracks have consistent artist and album fields, as well as track numbers.
-Mind however, that some tags may still be incomplete -- missing data that is not essential to an album's integrity, such as cover art, year, etc.
+-- Ok means the album is fully accessible on a tag-sorting portable player: all the tracks have consistent artist and album fields, as well as correct track numbers.
+Mind however, that some tags may still be incomplete -- missing data that is not essential to an album's integrity, such as cover art or year.

 -- Compilation detected means all the tracks in a folder have the same Album name, but differing Artist names.
-If you have the correspondent settings enabled, then taghycardia would set iTunes "Part of a compilation" mark for all tracks in such folder upon pressing the Apply changes button.
+If you have the correspondent settings enabled, then taghycardia would add iTunes' "Part of a compilation" mark to all tracks in such folder upon clicking the Apply changes button.

-All the planned corrective actions are denoted like this in the log:
+All the planned corrective actions are denoted the following way in the log: